andres311/andres-react-redux-shopify/README.md

 ## What's next?
-It will just be an abandoned test project, but I'm sure it will be using it to test more and add more features in the future, but it will never be a real project.
-There are some (easy to see) limitations in this implementation that will be a lot of fun to implement in a future project.
+This test project will be another abandoned test project on the web, but I'm sure I will be using it to test and learn more (adding features and refactoring).
+There are some (easy to see) limitations in this implementation that will be fun to improve in the future project.